azreasoners/llm-al/readme.md

+This is an implementation of "LLM + AL: Briding Large Language Models and Action Languages for Complex Reasoning about Actions".

 ## Set up
 Run the following commands to set up the environment with Conda. conda create --name llm-al -c conda-forge python=3.11